BrianLabelle/ETL-Project/README.md

 # ETLProject | Vote - Tax - FIPS
-ETL Project | Richard Harris | Brian Labelle
+Richard Harris | Brian Labelle

 ## Background
 HarLabs has been tasked with merging data sources from the 2016 Primary Election results with 2014 Salary / Wages.